 - Right-click the distributed switch and select .

-- On the Select name and location page, type the name of the new distributed port group, or accept the generated name, and click Next.
+- On the Select name and location page, enter the name of the new distributed port group, or accept the generated name, and click Next.

 - On the Configure settings page, set the general properties for the new distributed port group and click Next.